-All potential or confirmed Data Breach incidents should be reported to the Mrs Ring via the school office-office@trent.barnetmail.net
+All potential or confirmed Data Breach incidents should be reported to the headteacher, Mrs Chrissy Vassiliou via the school office, where they will be assigned a unique refence number and recorded in the school's data breach log.

 Once logged, incidents will then be investigated, the potential impact assessed, and appropriate remedial action undertaken.
 The DPO will be consulted as required.